wp-plugins/enhanced-bibliplug/readme.txt

 == Description ==

-Enhanced Bibliplug creates a central repository for researchers to organize their academic work in a collaborate environment.
+Enhanced Bibliplug creates a central repository for researchers to organize and display their academic work either individualy or in a collaborative environment.
+This plugin is designed to synchronize with Zotero accounts.

 Key features include: